Creating a New Minipool (Validator)

 TIP

-If the market value of rETH is higher than its ETH backing (i.e., rETH is at a premium on the market), there is an opportunity to arbitrage the difference when creating a minipool.
-The value of the arbitrage is equal to the amount of protocol ETH in the minipool times the premium (minus a small amount of gas).
-E.g., if making a minipool when there's a 2.5% premium: 16 ETH * .025 = 0.4 ETH.
+If the market value of rETH is higher than its ETH backing (i.e., rETH is at a premium on the market), there is an opportunity to arbitrage the difference when creating a minipool.16 ETH * .025 = 0.4 ETH.
 In other words, you could receive 0.4 ETH back during these conditions just for creating a minipool!

 If you're interested in taking advantage of this opportunity, consider using the community-developed rocketarb tool to capture the profit of the MEV rETH arbitrage opportunity that launching your minipool creates.